-Hurricane Harvey's flooding has hit Houston and South Texas hard.
+Hurricane Harvey’s flooding has hit Houston and South Texas hard.
 We are still learning about the total impact of the storm.
-We have already visited and repaired many AC systems which have flooded across the city.
-The devastation and scale is vast HOWEVER the strength of our city has demonstrated great hope and beauty.
-Since much of the flood waters have receded we have been asked many questions about what to do with your AC after a flooding event.
+Mission AC has already visited and repaired many AC systems from the flooding across the city.
+While the devastation and scale are vast, the strength, hope and beauty of our city and its response have never been clearer.
+Since much of the floodwaters have receded, we have been asked many questions about what to do with your AC after a flooding event.

 - Can I turn my AC on after a flood?

 - What steps should I take after my air conditioner has flooded?

 - Is my AC okay to turn on while underwater?